tlorusso/traveltime/README.md

 ## traveltimeR - API Wrapper for the Traveltime API

-An API Wrapper to get isochrones from the Traveltime API directly into R. Supports several modes of transport.
+An API Wrapper to get isochrones from the Traveltime API directly into R as an sf-object.
+Supports several modes of transport.
 The isochrones display how far you can travel from a certain location within a given timeframe.
 You need an API-Key for the Traveltime-Platform to use the package.

 https://api.traveltimeapp.com/